AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Change the CentOS 6 source address.md

         gpgkey=http://mirrors.aliyuncs.com/epel-archive/RPM-GPG-KEY-EPEL-6
         ```

-    After you modify the file content, press the Esc key to exit the edit mode and enter `:wq` to save and close the file.
+    After you modify the file, press the Esc key to exit the edit mode and enter `:wq` to save and exit the file.

-6. After you change the source address, run the yum install command to install the required software packages.
+6. After you change the repository, run the yum intall command to install the required software packages.

 **Related topics**